KevinT02/PICLineFollower/README.md

 In this project we will be using a PIC16f684 to execute the line follower code written in assembly to maneuver through a path using a blackline on a white surface.
 Information on the hardware used in this project will be listed below.

 ## Getting Started
 The information below will help you understand how the circuit and code works so you will be able to make adjustments to your own line follower.
 The file named "asmLine.asm" is the code that makes the line follower follow the line and the "asmTurn.asm" is the code for "asmLine.asm" however, also includes a turn for when the sensors of the robot detects blacks on both left and right QTIs.
+This will help you through the trouble shooting process.

 ## Hardware Notes
 ### QTI Sensor